learn-co-curriculum/cssi-prework-python-dictionaries/README.md

 The last data structure you will learn about in Python is similar to the last data structure you learned about in JavaScript.

-In JavaScript,objects are able to hold multiple key:value pairs, which make them extremely robust.
+In JavaScript, objects are able to hold multiple key:value pairs, which make them extremely robust.
 A value could hold any data type, including methods.
 ```
 var dog = {
         toys: ["Bone", "Ball", "Rope"],